Revised May 2019

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 2,014 persons were living with a diagnosed HIV infection in Nebraska—a rate of 131 infections per 100,000 persons.
-Of these, 15.8 percent1 of males and 14.3 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 2,040 persons were living with a diagnosed HIV infection in Nebraska—a rate of 131 cases per 100,000 persons.
+Of those, 15.5 percent of cases among males were attributed to IDU or male-to-male contact and IDU.
+Among females, 13.6 percent were living with HIV attributed to IDU (AIDSVu).

-- Nebraska Department of Health and Human Services, DHHS Working to Combat Opioid Abuse and Drug Overdose Prevention, Pain Management Resources
+- Nebraska Department of Health and Human Services, Drug Overdose Prevention

 - Centers for Disease Control and Prevention, Opioid Overdose